maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

   - Threat modelling is catered to everyone, especially those who are concerned for their privacy and security.

 - The Manifesto is highlighted under 2 guidelines: Values and Principles.

   a.
 Value is something that has relative worth or importance

-  - Some values include:
+    Some values include:

     - People and collaboration
     - Doing Threat modelling
     - Continuous refinement

   b.
 Principles describe the fundamental truths of threat modelling.
 There are 3 types:

-      1. Fundamental: truths that enable successful threat modelling
+    - Fundamental: truths that enable successful threat modelling
          - The best use of TM is to improve the security and privacy of a system through early and frequent analysis.
          - The outcomes of TM are meaningful when they are of value to stakeholders.
          - TM must align with an organization's development practices and follow design changes and iterations.

       2. Patterns that are highly recommended
-         - Systemic Approach: use of structure during process/
+         - Systemic Approach: use of structure during process
          - Informed creativity: include both craft and science
          - Varied Viewpoints: prioritize diverse ideas.

-      4. anti-patterns that are avoided.
+      4. Anti-patterns that are avoided.
          - Hero Threat Modeler: TM is not exclusive.
          - Admiration for the problem: prioritize finding practical and relevant solutions.
          - Tendency to overfocus: Always remember the big picture.